AS9145: APQP & PPAP

 |PPAP Training Course

 The APQP process includes a PPAP.
 This process, in addition to the FAI process (outlined in AS9102), allows suppliers to show that their production process is consistent and capable of producing products that meet customer requirements.

 APQP is greatly beneficial to your organization.
-If integrated into the new product development as a prevention strategy, rather than a “customer document generation process” this is advantageous as it helps reduce “infant mortality” costs, which often incurred on new products.
-Combined with PPAP and FAI, a APQP will assure that manufacturing process functions are clearly defined, planned, validated, documented and communicated, and in return result in:
+If integrated into the new product development as a prevention strategy, rather than a “customer document generation process”, this is advantageous as it helps reduce “infant mortality” costs, which are often incurred on new products.
+Combined with PPAP and FAI, an APQP will assure that manufacturing process functions are clearly defined, planned, validated, documented, and communicated, and in return result in:

 - Reduced process variation

 IAQG urges their supply chain to use these problem-solving tools as part of their Quality Management System.
 It’s not just knowing about them, it’s understanding and using them to solve problems.
 At least one of your internal auditors should be well versed in these skills.
 SCMH – IAQG offers free webinars to help you understand Core Tools at a high level.
 Check our Free Training page for any upcoming courses.

 The requirements specified in this standard are complementary (not alternative) to contractual and applicable statutory and regulatory requirements.
 Should there be a conflict between the requirements of this standard and applicable statutory or regulatory requirements, the latter shall take precedence.